Solar-Fields/Mathematical-Optimisation-and-Data-Analytics/L1/README.md

 ```
 The process can be viewed by clicking on `Queries & Connections` in the excel search bar.

-Finally, the summary statistics are created to find the overlapping emails between `sub` and `master`:
+Finally, the summary statistics are created to find the overlapping emails between `sub` and `master` in:

+- `Summary`

 ```excel
 =FILTER(mastertrim,COUNTIF(subtrim,mastertrim))
 ```